 • avoid contact with allergens;

-• to exclude tobacco smoke near the child.
+• Avoid tobacco smoke near the child.

 Causes of the disease